Her talk will feature at the top of the main TED.com home page on 26 June.

 TED has gained a global reputation for its free online talks, posted under the slogan ‘ideas worth spreading.’
 It is named after its focus on technology, entertainment and design, but also encompasses science, business, the arts and global issues.

-Watch Dr Harper’s TED talk and find out about our fight to eliminate the disease.
+Watch the TED talk below and find out about our fight to eliminate the disease.